flatironinstitute/stan-playground/README.md

 ## Preparing links to existing models or projects

-In addition to the build-in sharing feature which integrates with [Github Gists](https://docs.github.com/en/get-started/writing-on-github/editing-and-sharing-content-with-gists), you can also manually prepare links which will pre-populate each portion of Stan Playground when clicked by using [URL Parameters](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Web_mechanics/What_is_a_URL#parameters):
+In addition to the built-in sharing feature which integrates with [Github Gists](https://docs.github.com/en/get-started/writing-on-github/editing-and-sharing-content-with-gists), you can also manually prepare links which will pre-populate each portion of Stan Playground when clicked by using [URL Parameters](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Web_mechanics/What_is_a_URL#parameters):

 | Parameter | Use | Example | Notes |
 |-----------|-----|:-------:|------:|